An inspired group of women collaborated to develop the programs at The Children’s Ranch, each contributing their unique

-Jackie Sloan- Director of The Children’s Ranch Foundation
+Jackie Sloan- Founder/Director of The Children’s Ranch Foundation

 Inspired by the remarkable effect that caring for animals had on her own family, Jackie left her job as an attorney to create and run The Children’s Ranch Foundation in 2004.
 Jackie earned her B.A. from Harvard College, and her J.D. from Southwestern Law School.
 She has also completed Level I Equine Skills and Level II Treatment Principles for Hippotherapy from the American Hippotherapy Association.
 Jackie also serves as the President of the Board of Directors of Cheerful Helpers Child & Family Study Center, which offers early intervention services to children with special needs and their families.
 Jackie collaborated with a fantastic team of consultants to create the Ranch’s unique programs.
 She continues to serve as the Ranch’s Director and Instructor.